Joachim Schork – Author & Founder of Statistics Globe

 Social Media & Contact

-As already mentioned: A major goal of this website is to exchange with other statisticians, data scientists, programmers, and researchers of any field.
-So please let me know in the comments or on social media, in case you have any questions or topics you want to discuss!
+As already mentioned: A major goal of this platform is to exchange with other statisticians, data scientists, programmers, and researchers of any field.
+So please let me know if you have questions, topics you wish to discuss, or if you’re interested in any of our services!

 We like your portal “statistics Globe” and I am a frequent visitor.